NATIONAL MUTT DAY

 So please visit your local shelter and find a new friend!
 If you can't adopt a mixed breed friend on July 31st or December 2nd, please donate at least $5 to your local animal shelter, as they all need financial assistance and every dollar counts!
 You can also volunteer to walk a dog, donate food and other supplies needed to your local animal rescue.
 PLEASE help end the overpopulation of dogs by spaying and neutering your pets.

-Below are the winners of our Summer 2019
+Below are the winners of our last

 "World's Cutest Mutt" Photo Contest